DLR-AMR/t8code_JOSS/paper.md

 the tree).
 We call this resulting fine mesh the forest.

-By enumerating the children in the refinement pattern we obtain a space-filling curve logic.
+By enumerating the children in the refinement pattern we obtain a space-filling curve (SFC) logic.
 Via these SFCs, all elements in a refinement tree are assigned an index and are stored in linear order of these indices.
 Information such as coordinates or element neighbors do not need to be stored explicitly, but can be recovered from the index and the appropriate information of the coarse